ianstormtaylor/superstruct/docs/reference/utilities.md

 ```

 `deprecated` structs validate that a value matches a specific struct, or that it is `undefined`.
-Additionally it calls the `log` method with this message:
+Additionally it calls the `log` method with a message like:

 ```
 name is deprecated and will be removed in the future.